 All disciples are encouraged to look for Jesus Christ in others and to connect Jesus Christ with all whom we encounter throughout life’s journey.

-Carols & Carriage Rides (and cookies and cocoa and crafts).
-It’s a 5-C event!
-Friday, December 22, 6-9pm.
+Everything Christmas!
+Friday, Dec.
+22, 6-9 p.m.
 It’s exactly what it sounds like.
 Gather around the fireplace to sing some carols.
 Bundle up and head out for a horse-drawn carriage ride.
 Drink some cocoa.
 Make a craft.
 A story time for the youngest ones at 6:45 p.m. and another story time for older children at 7:45 p.m.
 Old-school Christmas celebrations are the best!
 Book your carriage ride HERE.

 We know it can be intimidating and a little bit tricky to get involved with a new congregation.
 We want to make it as easy as possible.
 If you are new, make sure you have stopped by the welcome desk on Sunday morning to give us your contact information.
 We want to get to know you and help you find ways to get connected.
 We encourage you to meet with Millie McDowell, our Connections and New Ministries Coordinator.
 She will help you find a good fit, make some introductions and check in with you to make sure you are finding what you need.